tobyStone/tutorScotland/playwright-report/data/93a0da7eaffef0e3e601e7a2d3f823e48ce7f031.md

     - listitem: 🧠 Advice around learning needs, gaps and progress
     - listitem: 💬 Support with questions around learning and school challenges
     - listitem: 💡 Access to tips, tools and webinars for supporting your child at home
+  - link "Find a Tutor":
+    - /url: tutorDirectory.html
-  - link "Enter Parent Zone":
+  - link "Parent Resources":
     - /url: parents.html
-  - link "Tutor Directory":
-    - /url: tutorDirectory.html
   - img "Lego Left"
   - heading "👩‍🏫 For Tutors – A Professional Home for Tutors in Scotland" [level=2]
   - paragraph: Join a growing network of tutors who are committed to high standards and continuous improvement.
 We support teachers tutoring in Scotland to develop their skills, grow their businesses and access opportunities that make a real difference.